Umm Tuba: Classical antiquity

-Byzantine period
+Byzantine Empire

 Impressive remains of a Byzantine-era monastery have been found, which has been taken as proof that Umm Tuba was the site of “Metofa”, a place mentioned in the writings of Church elders in the Byzantine period.

 Bell-shaped cisterns dug into rock have been discovered.
 Several tombs carved into rock, one with stone entrance has also been found, together with Byzantine ceramics.

-Ottoman era
+Ottoman Empire

 In 1596, Umm Tuba appeared in Ottoman tax registers as being in the Nahiya of Quds of the Liwa of Quds.
 It had a population of 36 Muslim households.
 They paid a fixed tax-rate of 33,3 % on agricultural products, including wheat, barley, olives, vines or fruit trees, and goats or beehives; a total of 7,500 Akçe.
 All of the revenue went to a Waqf.

 French explorer Victor Guérin visited the place in 1863, and described caves and other possible remains from a Christian period.

 In 1883, the PEF's Survey of Western Palestine (SWP) described the village as "an ancient site with bell-mouthed cisterns and ruins of modern buildings.
 To the east is a Mukam of Neby Toda."

-British mandate era
+British Mandate

 In the 1922 census of Palestine conducted by the British Mandate authorities, Umm Tuba was counted with Sur Baher, which had a population of 993, all Muslims, increasing in the 1931 census to 1529, still all Muslim, in 308 inhabited houses.

 In the 1945 statistics the population of Umm Tuba, together with Sur Baher, was 2,450, all Muslims, who owned 8,915 dunams of land according to an official land and population survey.
 911 dunams were plantations and irrigable land, 3,927 used for cereals, while 56 dunams were built-up (urban) land.